vishgit116/AWS/README.md

+#Git - for beginners

+* welcome to git world

 1. Create github account
 2. Create repository(Project Name)
 3. Open repository and click on clone/download - and copy url :